VZPx/SirenSpy/README.md

 **Status:** Can’t even get past the main menu.

 Private C# Gamespy server – made specifically for *Gotham City Impostors*.
-(Yes, the code is bad.
+(Yes, the code is bad (Everything is hardcoded).
 No, I’m not fixing it yet.)

 > ⚠️ Only tested using **RPCS3**.